Sydney Aboriginal tours to Ku-ring-gai Chase National Park with Sydney OutBack

 We drive for some distance through the park, before taking a short walk to West Head lookout for the spectacular views.
 We’re looking at the meeting point of no less than five different waterways.
 The water sparkles in the sunlight and I can see for miles down the Hawkesbury River and up the coastline.

-Paul encourages all guests on these Sydney Aboriginal tours to imagine how it would have been for those people arriving on a boat from England in the early days of the colony, with virtually no knowledge of how to survive in this harsh land.
+Paul encourages all guests on this Sydney Aboriginal rock art tour to imagine how it would have been for those people arriving on a boat from England in the early days of the colony, with virtually no knowledge of how to survive in this harsh land.

 Of course, the local Aboriginal people knew how to survive and Paul shares some of that knowledge with us.
 The base of a long slender leaf from a grass-like plant provided nourishment and water.
 The seeds could be ground into flour.